 You have a pension.

-You are willing for the state to take it, except for your personal contribution with interest.
+You are willing for the state to take it except for your personal contribution with interest.

-That is uh that is your compromise.
+That is your compromise.

-Well you know Let me give you the facts of the let me let me tell you how this is going.
+Let me tell you how this is going.

 Let me give it.

-I have a I have a story here from the Financial Times.
+I have a story here from the Financial Times.

 The severe U.S. economic recessions cast a spotlight on years of fiscal mismanagement, including chronic underfunding of retirement promises.